Josh Jung Player Props: Rangers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.13 team ERA that ranks 14th across all league pitching staffs.
+- The Marlins' 4.15 team ERA ranks 15th among all MLB pitching staffs.

-- The Marlins allow the seventh-fewest home runs in baseball (119 total, 1.1 per game).
+- Marlins pitchers combine to give up 122 home runs (1.1 per game), the ninth-fewest in baseball.

+- Soriano makes his first start of the season for the Marlins.

 © 2023 Data Skrive.
 All rights reserved.